luchettodj94/A-Better-Way-Through-Internet/README.md

 Firefox: https://addons.mozilla.org/en-US/firefox/addon/tampermonkey

-5) Same as before click the gray icon in your extension bar, click "Control panel" and go to "Utility", click "Import" and add the attachment below (tampermonkey-backup...).
+5) Same as before click the black/gray icon in your extension bar (make sure it is visible), click "Control panel" and go to "Utility", click "Import" and add the attachment below (tampermonkey-backup...).

+https://app.blackhole.run/#7813c7c9811Q7NWuQGY5tWuPzsQKi6jerUZpLP7vXsVZ

 This step will import various user scripts such a "Pop up blocker" and few irrelevant but useful script (if you are not interested you can leave only the "Pop up blocker").

-https://app.blackhole.run/#7813c7c9811Q7NWuQGY5tWuPzsQKi6jerUZpLP7vXsVZ

 **6) Install Privacy Badger**